 • For services you performed as an independent contractor.
-Instead, use Schedule C (Form 1040 or 1040-SR), Profit or Loss From Business, to report the income.
-And use Schedule SE (Form 1040 or 1040-SR), Self-Table was 1 Tay to figure the tay on pat carriage from
+Instead, use Schedule C (Form 1040),

-Employment Tax, to figure the tax on net earnings from self-employment.
+Profit or Loss From Business, to report the income.
+And use Schedule SE (Form 1040), Self-Employment Tax, to figure the tax on net earnings from self-employment.